lukasimbusch/LukasImBusch/README.md

 ---

 ### 🚀 About Me
-- 🧑‍💻 High School Student from Switzerland
+- 🧑‍💻 Student In Switzerland
 - 📚 Learning **Python, Java, HTML**

 ---